bcaffo/regmodsbook/manuscript/02_notation.md

 First, the order of the arguments is irrelevant {$$}Cor(X, Y) = Cor(Y, X){/$$}
 Secondly, it has to be between -1 and  1, {$$}-1 \leq Cor(X, Y) \leq 1{/$$}.
-Thirdly, the correlation is exactly -1 or 1 only when the observations fall perfectly on a negatively or positively sloped, line, respectively.
+Thirdly, the correlation is exactly -1 or 1 only when the observations fall perfectly on a negatively or positively sloped line, respectively.
 Fourthly, {$$}Cor(X, Y){/$$} measures the strength of the linear relationship between the two variables, with stronger relationships as {$$}Cor(X,Y){/$$} heads towards -1 or 1.
 Finally, {$$}Cor(X, Y) = 0{/$$} implies no linear relationship.